 The university's policies create the possibility of exceptions to the accessibility standards, but not the process that will grant them.
 This process will make it possible to document those exceptions.
 In the process, it will provide important benefits to all parties.

-- Office of Disability Services: The database of resources that we develop will be create a important source of information to speed up the process of discovery in classes where students with impairments will require accommodations.
+- Office of Student Accommodations and Testing: The database of resources that we develop will be create a important source of information to speed up the process of discovery in classes where students with impairments will require accommodations.

 - Students will, as a result of this process, get clearer and more transparent communication about accessibility challenges as they start a course, and will know they need to seek support sooner.
-Also, because Disability Services will be able to get a head start, the students should get their materials and accommodations faster.
+Also, because Student Accommodations and Testing will be able to get a head start, the students should get their materials and accommodations faster.

 - Faculty who use this process to get an exception will be compliant with university policies.